ceezblog/T12-Solder-station/README.md

 - This formular only applies to the amplifier that has gain of 471V/V and 8ohm T12 tip, if you have 4ohm tip, use with caution
 - The downside of 10bit ADC is we cannot measure anything below 48mV which is around 50°C
 - This guy has some nice work on debunk the myth T12 tip is K-type https://hackaday.io/project/94905-hakko-revenge/log/144548-hakko-t12-thermocouple-is-not-type-k
-- Mine is a bit glitchy with EEPROM, sometime it doesn't remember docking function is ON after power off
+- ~Mine is a bit glitchy with EEPROM, sometime it doesn't remember docking function is ON after power off~ I just had a bad M328PB chip
 - Doesn't implement any thermal runaway protection, but code such feature is not that hard:
   + At every tick, check if temp increase while powering - Heater dead or wrong pin connected if temperature stays the same
   + Check temperature difference if too great after 3-5s heat up - Probably different thermocouple in the tip

 ## 7. T12 Handle